sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/3_perform_review.md

 ![REL10](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_q10.png)

 3. You can select a question in the Well-Architected Tool to access Trusted Advisor checks as insights.
-If Trusted Advisor checks related to REL 10 question are available, there will be a **View checks** button like the screenshot below or you can also select the **Trusted Advisor checks** tab.
+If Trusted Advisor checks related to REL 10 question are available, there will be a **View checks** button as presented in the screenshot below.Alternatively you can also select the **Trusted Advisor checks** tab.

 ![Trusted Advisor Tab](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_access_ta.png)

-4. Trusted Advisor checks are available, which provide insights related to the best practice "**Deploy the workload to multiple locations**".
-You will also notice the state of resources recommendations and the count of resources.
+4. The Trusted Advisor checks provides further insights around resource configurations and how it it aligned to the related best practice in thr question.

+In this scenario, under Reliability Best Practice of ["**Deploy the workload to multiple locations**"](https://docs.aws.amazon.com/wellarchitected/latest/framework/rel_fault_isolation_multiaz_region_system.html).

+You will see several Trusted Advisor checks including **Amazon EC2 Availability Zone Balance** and **Amazon RDS Multi-AZ**.Along with the total number of identified resources in each account.

 ![Trusted Advisor](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_ta.png)

-**Amazon EC2 Availability Zone Balance** check appears to be **Action recommended** with a x in a red circle.
-Click info to see **Alert Criteria** and **Recommended Action**.
+5. To find further information about the check, you can click on the **Info** link, to show details and context about the Trusted Advisor check behaviour.

 ![Trusted Advisor EC2 AZ](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_ec2_az.png)

-Amazon EC2 instances in the sample workload were not deployed across Availability Zones in a region, which does not meet this best practice.
-Availability Zones are distinct locations that are designed to be insulated from failures in other Availability Zones and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region.
-By launching instances in multiple Availability Zones in the same region, you can help protect your applications from a single point of failure.

-Amazon RDS Multi-AZ check also appears to be Action recommended with a x in a red circle.
-Click info to see Alert Criteria and Recommended Action.
+Which in this example, indicates that the Amazon EC2 instances in the Sample Workload Account are at risk, as they are not deployed across Availability Zones in the region.

 ![Trusted Advisor RDS Multi-AZ](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_rds.png)

-Amazon RDS instance in the sample workload was deployed in a single Availability Zone.
-Multi-AZ deployments enhance database availability by synchronously replicating to a standby instance in a different Availability Zone.
-During planned database maintenance or the failure of a DB instance or Availability Zone, Amazon RDS automatically fails over to the standby so that database operations can resume quickly without administrative intervention.

-**======= Start  =======**

-**Please delete this area once we add how to log into worklaod account.**

-**I managed to log into worklaod account by resetting password using "Forgot Password" option for step 5.
-Is this the appropriate way to log into worklaod account?**

-**======= End =======**

-5. Exploring the Trusted Advisor Console in the workload account, you can identify the region has uneven EC2 distribution.
+Along with that, the Amazon RDS in the Sample Workload account, also does not have Multi-AZ enabled, which increases risk of service interuption when failure occurs.

+6. To locate the  resources being checked, you can access the Sample Workload Account by following the instruction to **Switch to the role for member account** described [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_access-cross-account-role).
+And use the **Sample Workload** Account Id you took note in the first section of this lab.

+7. Once you are logged in, you can open the Trusted Advisor Console and identify AWS resources related to the check as per screenshots below.

 ![EC2 AZ](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_ta_ec2_az.png)

-And you can also identify the DB instance that was deployed in a single Availability Zone

 ![RDS Multi-AZ](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section3_ta_rds.png)